We will be publishing some ‘Andy ‘Ints written by our Instructors and more will be shortly available to Phoenix Aero Club Members.

 If this occurs, turn off all non-essential electrical equipment (this is called “load-shedding”) and retry switching the alternator on.
 Always do a full in-flight troubleshooting check in case your diagnosis is WRONG.

-Revise the general “Communication and NAVAID Failure” procedures in ERSA Emerg AND “VFR Communication Failure” procedures in ERSA for the aerodrome concerned.
+Revise the general “Communication and NAVAID Failure” procedures in ERSA Emerg AND the specific “VFR Communication Failure” procedures in ERSA for the aerodrome concerned.

 Note that the engine runs normally even with a flat battery because the spark plugs are energised by the magnetos, not by the alternator and battery, but electrically driven flaps will not operate.